-Most common side effects of Fioricet tablets
+The most common side effects of Fioricet include:1

 - Shortness of breath